 Producers at Asylum Film needed to cast a president, of course, but they couldn’t get their first choice for POTUS, Sarah Palin.

-The Hollywood Reporter, Sharknado star Ian Ziering suggested Donald Trump, having worked with him on the Celebrity Apprentice.
+So, according to The Hollywood Reporter, Sharknado star Ian Ziering suggested Donald Trump, having worked with him on the Celebrity Apprentice.

 Trump was “thrilled” by the offer and immediately agreed, said Asylum Film’s David Latt.